Lunar Silicon Cavity: Abstract

 \section{Abstract}

 The Moon's permanently shadowed regions (PSRs) are among the coldest places in the Solar System and are expected to become key landing sites for upcoming international space agency missions.
-Besides PSRs' potential rich resources and proximity to perpetual solar power for other scientific and strategic interests, here we present a conceptual development for establishing an unprecedentedly phase-coherent laser.
+Their proximity to peaks of perpetual solar power and potential resource richness makes them prime candidates for lunar exploration and future Moon bases.
+Here we propose to deploy a passive, ultrastable optical resonator in these regions that will enable laser systems with unprecedented phase-coherence.
 The unique physical environment of lunar PSRs greatly benefits the construction of a cryogenic monolithic silicon cavity that exhibits low $10^{-18}$ thermal noise-limited stability and coherence time exceeding 1 minute, more than a decade better than the current best terrestrial system.
-Such a stable laser will serve many applications, including establishing a lunar time standard, building long-baseline optical interferometry, distribution of stable optical signals across a large network of satellites, and forming the backbone for space-based quantum networks.
+Such a stable laser will form an enabling infrastructure for quantum technology in space to serve many applications, including establishing a lunar time standard, building long-baseline optical interferometry, distribution of stable optical signals across networks of satellites, testing general relativity and gravitational physics, and forming the backbone for space-based quantum networks.